jespyxis/kubeintro/Docker_Primer/step1/text.md

 ![docker ps -a output](./containers_stopped.jpg)

 #### **2. Docker Volumes**

 You use *docker volume* commands to create and manage volumes.
 The syntax is:

 > docker volume *desired_operation*

-Execute the following comman to see all the options:
+Execute the following command to see all the options:

 ```
 docker volume --help